 I’m hoping Apple will listen

-Hearing aids are pretty much the only gadgets I use ever day that are not made by Apple.
+Hearing aids are pretty much the only gadgets I use every day that are not made by Apple.
 I guess that is why I get so frustrated by them.
 They are just not up to Apple’s high standards.
 Even when I’m wearing them, I still have trouble hearing people.

 I realize Apple may have other priorities, like building electric, self-driving cars.
 But for anyone who could benefit from better, more affordable hearing aids, I hope Apple is listening.